jaipkapoor99/bookify/README.md

     npm install
     ```

-3.  **Set up Supabase:**
+3.  **Set up Supabase Environment Variables:**

-    - Create a `.env.local` file in the root of the project.
+    - Create a file named `.env` in the root of the project.
-    - Add your Supabase Project URL and Anon Key to the `.env.local` file:
+    - Add your Supabase Project URL and Anon Key to this file.
+You can find these in your Supabase project's API settings.
       ```env
       VITE_SUPABASE_URL=YOUR_SUPABASE_URL
       VITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY